Incognito-100/waifu.itSharp/README.md

-# Waifu.itCSharp
+# AnimuSharp

-a c# APIi wrapper for Waifu.it
+A C# API wrapper for Waifu.it, providing easy access to anime-related content.

 ## Installation